SK53/indicia-docs/introduction/taster.rst

 Ok, we know that Indicia is about building online biological recording websites using a suite of tools services and components.
 But what sorts of things might I expect to get?
-This section illustrates just a few examples but don't forget that Indicia is open source and fully extensible so you can create your own controls and other facilities for just the extra bits you need if you have access to a programmer.
+This section illustrates just a few examples but don't forget that Indicia is open source and fully extensible so there are no limits to what can be achieved.

 Data entry
 ==========